Adithya-Kalany/JANREX/README.md

 [![Discord server](https://discordapp.com/api/guilds/858349630881923083/widget.png?style=banner1)](https://discord.gg/UdZvmNeNqq)

-# wait so how to download?
+# Wait so how to download?
-so unlike other clients, Janrex aims to use the actual source code as the intended method of modification, the default build comes with a sky color script, and modification is done with the actual source code, although there is a `config.js` file to be used appropriately
+So unlike other clients, Janrex aims to use the actual source code as the intended method of modification, the default build comes with a sky color script, and modification is done with the actual source code, although there is a `config.js` file to be used appropriately

 build tools:
 ```